XiaobenLi00/xiaobenli00.github.io/_pages/about.md

 <!-- Link to your social media connections, too.
 This theme is set up to use [Font Awesome icons](https://fontawesome.com/) and [Academicons](https://jpswalsh.github.io/academicons/), like the ones below.
 Add your Facebook, Twitter, LinkedIn, Google Scholar, or just disable all of them. -->

 I’m currently a graduate student at IDEA Lab, School of BME, ShanghaiTech University, supervised by Dr. Dinggang Shen.
 I received my Bachelor’s degrees in Computer Science and Technology from Xi'an Jiaotong University, Xi'an, China.

+Feel free to contact me for potential collaborations and discussions.

 <table>
   <tr>